-Discover Calm: Expert Anxiety Therapy in Maryland— Online & in College Park, MD
+Discover Calm: Expert Anxiety Therapy in College Park & Online Across Maryland

 When you make a mistake you play it over and over in your head, and you can't focus on anything else.
 It's exhausting to keep spiraling out of control into negative thinking.
-You just try to get a grip so that no one knows that you are coming undone inside.
+You try to get a grip so that no one knows that you are coming undone inside.
 But you feel like you are consumed by the anxiety, day in and day out, as it chips away at your time and energy.
-Even when nobody knows how uncomfortable and exhausted you are.
+It’s likely that nobody knows how uncomfortable and exhausted you are.

 From “Fine” to flourishing

 So many people with anxiety will look like they are, and will tell you they are, “doing fine”.
 Anxious folks are often the ones we count on to get things done because they do sweat the small stuff and pay attention to the details.
-They are the ducks smoothly swimming along the pond, while their feet keep kicking wildly below the water, making sure everything stays on track.
-Through this constant monitoring, checking, ruminating, and exhaustive effort, lunches get made, relationships get tended, bills get paid, and it can look like everything is chugging along.
+They are like ducks, gliding along the pond, while their feet keep kicking wildly below the water, in order to keep moving forward.
+Anxious folks going through this constant monitoring, checking, ruminating, and exhaustive effort, make sure that the lunches get made, relationships are tended, and the bills get paid.
+It can look like everything is chugging along, without major things slipping through the cracks.
 But did I mention it’s EXHAUSTING?

 Constantly looking ahead to make sure nothing is missed, looking around to make sure everyone is ok, looking behind to double (triple?) check for any mistakes made, leaves so little room for much of what makes life so rich: joy, ease, playfulness, contentment, curiosity, fun.
 What if there was a sense that your desires mattered, that there was enough space and sense of security to move from “fine” to “flourishing”?
 Whether you long for more peace and ease, more vitality and connection, or all of the above, reducing the anxiety that’s been taking up so much of your life leaves space for those good things to grow.